serebrov/serebrov.github.io-hugo/content/posts/2024-10-21-git-rebase-over-rebased-branch.md

 ## Method 2: Rebase branches one-by-one

-This is older solution, before `--update-refs` was available.
+This is an older solution, before `--update-refs` was available.

 We use `git rebase --onto` to rebase previous branches.
 It works like this: